covid-at-home/covid-at-home/level3.md

 * Setting up a fan to blow air in the patient's face can relax patients who are feeling breathless.
 Helping the patient breathe in a fresh breeze from an open window if possible can have the same effect.
 * Reassure the patient that it is very likely that he or she will make a full recovery (which is true).
 Offer relaxation techniques (soothing music, humor, counting breaths).
 * If breathing is labored, try breathing techniques (e.g., pursed lips or diaphragmatic breathing techniques) and positional changes.
 Positional changes include:
-- Leaning the chest forward a little or putting the arms and head down on a table while sitting with feet flat on the floor.
+  * Leaning the chest forward a little or putting the arms and head down on a table while sitting with feet flat on the floor.
-- Sleeping on one side with a pillow between the knees, or on the back, elevating head elevated with a pillow or two.
+  * Sleeping on one side with a pillow between the knees, or on the back, elevating head elevated with a pillow or two.
 It is similarly a good idea to elevate the head of the bed for sleeping if possible.
-- [Lying prone](https://www.ncbi.nlm.nih.gov/pubmed/22157493) -- flat with chest down and back up -- often improves systemic oxygenation in patients with acute respiratory distress syndrome (ARDS).
-But it's horribly uncomfortable and **not for infants**.
-Probably if you're bad enough to need this, you should skip ahead to Level 4 / check for flags to seek medical advice or help immediately.
+  * [Lying prone](https://www.ncbi.nlm.nih.gov/pubmed/22157493) -- flat on stomach with chest down and back up -- often raises blood oxygen levels in patients with acute respiratory distress syndrome (ARDS).
+But it's usually uncomfortable and **not for infants or pregnant people**.
+Also make sure there's no fluffy pillow, mattress topping or blanket that can (partially) block air flow.
 * Keeping the illness diary (see below).

 ### Illness diary